Lixquid/atom-calc/README.md

 For every selection, replace the text with the currently selected index.

+## Functions

+Some functions not normally available to Javascript are available inside
+expressions:

+### `Math.pwd`

+Generates a random password of a given length.
+If not given a length, defaults to 20.

 ## Extended Variables

 Extended Variables provide meaning to some "magic" variable names: